Geoffrey F. Woodman, PhD

 I am a cognitive neuroscientist studying how the human brain can selectively process and store information.
-My research uses electrophysiological (recordings of the electroencephalogram, or EEG, event-related potentials, or ERPs, single- and multi-unit recordings, and recordings of local-field potentials), behavioral, and brain stimulation methods to understand how the brains of human and nonhuman primates implement frontend filtering of perceptual inputs, storage in temporary and long-term memory, and cognitive control.
+My research uses a variety of methods.
+Electrophysiological recordings of the electroencephalogram (or EEG), event-related potentials (or ERPs), single- and multi-unit activity, local-field potentials, behavioral responses including eye tracking, computational modeling, and brain stimulation.
+Our goal is to understand how the brains of human and nonhuman primates implement attentional filtering of perceptual inputs, storage in temporary and long-term memory, and cognitive control.

 I serve as a Professor at Vanderbilt University in the Psychology Department and the Neuroscience program.
 In 2021, I was named the E. Bronson Ingram Chair of Neuroscience.
 I am a member of the Vanderbilt Vision Research Center and Director of the VVRC T32 from the National Eye Institute (NEI).